2025 ASEAN Para Games: Design competition

-The Sport Authority of Thailand (SAT) organized a design competition for the emblem, motto, and mascot for the 2025 SEA Games and the 2025 ASEAN Para Games.
+The Sport Authority of Thailand (SAT) organised a design competition for the emblem, motto, and mascot for the 2025 SEA Games and the 2025 ASEAN Para Games.
 The submitted designs were required to be visually appealing, modern, unique, and reflect Thai identity.
 The submission period was from 20 September to 25 October 2023.
 The official awarding ceremony took place at the Chaloem Phrakiat Building at the Hua Mak Sports Complex in Bangkok on 23 November 2023.